How to Manage Pests

 If monitoring indicates that population levels are low, a single treatment in the delayed dormant period should be adequate.
 For high infestation levels, treat both in the delayed dormant season (January to March) and in summer.
 Crawlers and young nymphs are the stages most susceptible to insecticides.

-Delayed dormant treatments.
 If the vineyard had an infestation at harvest, monitor for mealybugs in late February to early March.
-(This monitoring can be done along with monitoring for other pests as described in DELAYED-DORMANT AND BUDBREAK MONITORING (wine/raisin grapes or table grapes).
+(This monitoring can be done along with monitoring for other pests as described in DELAYED-DORMANT AND BUDBREAK MONITORING (wine and raisin grapes or table grapes).
 Peel back the thin bark on spurs in the current season's prunings and look for the presence of crawlers.
 For wine and raisin grapes, if an average of one spur or cane of every five sampled (i.e. 20% or more) has crawlers, a delayed dormant treatment is warranted.
 For table grapes, the threshold is an average of one spur or cane of every 10 sampled (10% or more).
-Record results on a monitoring form (example form— .
+Record results (example form— ).
 Applications are best made as dilute sprays applied by a ground rig.

 On raisin and wine grapes, make a dilute application, whereas only make concentrate applications on table grapes at this time of year to avoid berry spotting.
 It is important to note that once mealybugs have moved into the clusters and after bunches in wine grape varieties have closed, foliar treatments are not effective.
 Educate field workers or harvest crew to recognize mealybug cluster infestations and flag the vines for treatment.